Dorischisom/Furniture-Sales-Analysis/README.md

 ---
 ## Project Overview

 This project analyzes a furniture sales dataset to understand why company profit has declined by 57% despite increasing sales and quantity.
-It involved creating an initial summary dashboard and then a deeper analytical dashboard to pinpoint the key drivers of this profit erosion.
+It involved creating an initial summary dashboard and then a deeper analytical Interactive dashboard to pinpoint the key drivers of this profit erosion.

 ---
 # Dataset Overview